 Suicide and addiction are absolutely linked.
 Addiction not only exponentially increases the likelihood that someone will commit suicide, but substances are often used as a means to commit suicide via overdose.
 According to the CDC, one in three people who die from suicide are under the influence of drugs.
 They are typically opiates such as oxycodone or heroin, or alcohol.

 When someone is suffering from substance abuse, they are more likely than not acting in ways that are very out of character.
 This can include anything from taking certain attitudes and having fights with loved ones, stealing from loved ones, falling into legal issues and even suicide ideation.
 Someone who might be thinking about suicide while under the influence of drugs or alcohol may not normally ever think of suicide if they were sober.

-When someone is suffering from an addiction, it is because they have an underlying root cause that it is stemming from.
+When someone is suffering from a person with substance use disorderion, it is because they have an underlying root cause that it is stemming from.
 This can include anything from depression, anxiety, trauma or other mood disorders.
 More than 90% of people who fall victim to suicide suffer from depression, have a substance abuse disorder, or both.
 When the underlying issue never gets treated, the addiction worsens and vice versa.
 It is a cycle that keeps on going until the person eventually seeks help for both of their disorders.

 According to Psychology Today, individuals with a substance abuse disorder are nearly six times as likely to attempt suicide at some point in their life.
 While substance abuse can offer a quick, short-term relief or numbing of emotional pain, it makes it much worse in the long run.
 When someone is self-medicating with substance abuse, they are not able to properly deal with their underlying issues and will make the symptoms much worse.
 This constant cycle can seem much too daunting for many people to live with, and help might feel beyond reach.